Günter Grass House

 Is photography allowed?

-Photography policies may vary; it is recommended to check with the museum staff upon arrival for specific guidelines.
+Photography policies may vary, so it’s best to check with museum staff upon arrival to understand the guidelines for capturing images.

 Are there guided tours?

-Guided tours may be available, offering deeper insights into the exhibits and Grass’s work.
-Check the official website for current offerings.
+Guided tours may be available, providing deeper insights into the exhibitions and the life of Günter Grass.
+Check the official website for details.

 What’s the best time to visit?